9 Different Types of Hawks in Arkansas

 Swainson’s Hawks feed primarily on small rodents, grasshoppers, lizards, and other small prey.
 They stay in the same areas year-round but may travel long distances for food or during migration.
 Breeding pairs can often be seen hunting together over the same area, with one bird flying lower and the other circling high above.

-In Arkansas, these types of hawks in Arkansas typically breed from late May to late June.
-The nests are made of sticks and lined with strips of bark, grasses, and other materials and are built in trees, cliff ledges, or on the ground.
+These types of hawks in Arkansas typically breed from late May to late June.
+The nests are made of sticks and lined with strips of bark, grasses, and other materials.
+They are built in trees, cliff ledges, or on the ground.
 Swainson’s Hawks lay one to three eggs, which hatch in three to four weeks.
 The young hawks fledge after four to five weeks, and parents continue to care for them until they are fully independent.

 3. Broad-winged Hawk

 The Broad-winged Hawk is a small, medium-sized raptor found in Arkansas.
-Its brown upperparts, white undersides, and broad rounded wings characterize this species.
+This species is characterized by its brown upperparts, white undersides, and broad rounded wings.
 Its name derives from the fact that its wingspan is wider than most of the other hawks found in Arkansas.

 It is one of the more common hawks in the state and can often be seen hovering over wooded areas or soaring in open fields.
 Broad-winged Hawks are migratory birds, so they will not be found in Arkansas all year round.

-The Broad-winged Hawk primarily feeds on small mammals such as mice, voles, and squirrels, although they occasionally catch large insects and small birds.
-They often hunt by perching on a high branch or hovering in midair.
+The Broad-winged Hawk primarily feeds on small mammals such as mice, voles, and squirrels, although it occasionally catches large insects and small birds.
+It often hunts by perching on a high branch or hovering in midair.
 Broad-winged Hawks can sometimes be observed soaring with large groups of other types of hawks in Arkansas called “kettles” during migration.

-The Broad-winged Hawk’s call is a loud, high-pitched whistle that nests in deciduous oak and maple trees.
-The female typically lays two to four eggs and the young hatch after about five weeks.
+The Broad-winged Hawk’s call is a loud, high-pitched whistle.
+It nests in deciduous oak and maple trees.
+The female typically lays two to four eggs, and the young hatch after about five weeks.

 4. Rough-legged Hawk

 The Rough-legged Hawk is a large hawk typically found in northern areas of the United States.
-This hawk species can range from 18-24 inches long and have up to 54 inches of wingspans.
-They are primarily dark brown on the upper part of their body and pale on the underside.
+This species can range from 18 to 24 inches long and has up to 54 inches of wingspans.
+It is primarily dark brown on the upper part of its body and pale on the underside.

 The Rough-legged Hawk is commonly found in Arkansas during the winter months.
 During this time, they often frequent open grasslands, river bottoms, and lightly wooded areas.